-This guide is designed to provide information and resources for students taking the MARS 420 - History of the Book at Purdue University.
+This guide is designed to provide information and resources for students taking the ENGL 413 / MARS 420 - The History of Books course at Purdue University.
 There is a focus on special collections and a list of medieval manuscripts and rare books that are available in the Purdue Archives and Special Collections.
 Special attention is given to instruction on searching and accessing materials in our collection, as well as what to expect upon your first visit.
 The information within this guide should aid students in this class in locating materials to inspire original topics for their research papers and future academic endeavors.

 From the Ancient and Medieval Manuscript Leaves collection, 30 B.C.E. - 18th Century.